servo/servo/python/servo/mutation/README.md

 The CI script for running mutation testing is present in /etc/ci folder.
 It can be called by executing the below command from the CLI:

 `python /etc/ci/mutation_test.py`

+### Execution Flow
+1. The script is called from the command line, it searches for test_mapping.json in the path entered by user.
+2. If found, it reads the json file and parses it, gets source file to tests mapping.
+3. If the source file does not have any local changes then it is mutated at a random line.
+4. The corresponding WPT tests are run for this mutant and the test results are logged.
+5. Once all WPT are run for the first source file, the mutation continues for other source files mentioned in the json file and runs their corresponding WPT tests.
+6. Once it has completed executing mutation testing for the entered path, it repeats the above procedure for sub-paths present inside the entered path.